heeki/elasticsearch/README.md

 # Deploying Elasticsearch
 The provided repository is an amalgamation of my own learnings for deploying a basic Elasticsearch cluster for local testing.
 The cluster is deployed within a VPC and is accessed via an NGINX reverse proxy.
-Access to Kibana is also protected using Cognito authentication.
+Access to Kibana can optionally be protected using Cognito authentication.

 ## Step 0
 Create a bucket (or use an existing bucket) and upload `iac/nginx.conf` to key `elasticsearch/nginx.conf`.